vividnd/Debugging-idl/MRE_Arcium_SignPDA_Issue.md

 ## Expected vs Actual Behavior

 ### Expected (Based on Nico's Response)
-- Sign PDA Account should be a signer (as confirmed by Nico from Arcium team)
+- Sign PDA Account should be a signer (as confirmed by Nico)
 - CPI call to `queue_computation` should succeed with proper Sign PDA setup
 - Survey response should be processed with encrypted analytics